1946 Alabama Crimson Tide football team: Southwestern Louisiana

 After they opened the season with three consecutive victories, Alabama was recognized with the No. 6 ranking in the first AP Poll for the 1946 season in the week that led to their game against the Southwestern Louisiana Institute.
 Against the Bulldogs, that were led by former Tide great Johnny Cain, Alabama won their fourth game of the season with their 54–0 shutout at Denny Stadium.
 Alabama took a 6–0 first-quarter lead after Lowell Tew scored on a 28-yard touchdown run.
 They extended their lead 20–0 at halftime after Johnny August threw a 15-yard touchdown pass to Bob Hood and Lionel W. Noonan scored on a three-yard run.

 In the third quarter, Tew scored his second touchdown on a seven-yard run and Fred Grant scored on a three-yard run for a 34–0 lead.
 The Crimson Tide then concluded the afternoon with a trio of touchdowns in the fourth quarter.
 The touchdowns were scored on a Clem Welsh run, a 46-yard Norman Mosley punt return and an 87-yard D. Joe Gambrell reception from Theo Fakier for the 54–0 victory.
-The victory improved Alabama's all-time record against the Bulldogs to 3–0.